Stop Addictions Naturally: Meditative Breathing Methods

 3. Support from family, relatives or people living in the same household is often difficult to control, but remaining in the environment that causes too much stress or promotes addictive behavior may not be a smart step.

-4. Getting an interesting job and hobbies will surely provide a person with a better substitutes to his or her addictive habits.
+4. Getting an interesting job and hobbies will surely provide a person with better substitutes for his or her addictive habits.

-5. Finally, the last factor will be analyzed in more detail below since this factor also explains an explosion of addictive behaviors that took place some decades ago.
-An addiction to numerous substances and abnormal behaviors is nearly always based, on a physiological level, on low body and brain oxygenation.
-Appearance of numerous addictions during the previous century has roots in increased breathing rates of ordinary people.
+5. Finally, the last factor will be analyzed in more detail below since this factor relates to stress and anxiety.
+It also explains an explosion of addictive behaviors that took place some decades ago.
+An addiction to numerous substances and abnormal behaviors is nearly always based, on a physiological level, on a low body and brain oxygenation.
+The appearance of numerous addictions during the previous century has roots in increased breathing rates of ordinary people.

 Why and how can ineffective breathing patterns and low brain oxygen levels cause the desire for and possible addiction to sugar, caffeine, alcohol, cigarette smoking, and other stimulants or depressants (including chemical substances and drugs)?